Do You Really Need All Those Extra Services?

 2. “While you’re here, we should flush everything.”

 One way a mechanic may scam you is by telling you that all of the other liquids in your vehicle need to be flushed.
 They might suggest that they flush your power steering reservoir, your coolant, or any number of other fluids under the hood.
-Many people say if your vehicle has under 100,000 miles on it, it’s pretty unlikely that you need a flush.
+Many people say if your vehicle has under 100,000 miles on it, it may be unlikely that you need a flush.
 But if you want to go ahead with the service – and it’s pricey – get a second opinion before you spend.

 3. “You should get a new air filter with every oil change.”